intuit/cyphfell/packages/cyphfell/readme.md

 ##### CLI
 1. cd PROJECT_ROOT_DIRECTORY
-2. yarn add @intuit/cyphfell -D
+2. yarn add cyphfell -D
-3. node ./node_modules/@intuit/cyphfell/cli.js
+3. node ./node_modules/cyphfell/cli.js

 **NOTE: If you are using the CLI, make sure to pass in -v as an argument.
 This will generate the support/index.js file that allows the conversion to be more complete**